|Dates / Deadlines:|

 Students with identifiable financial need are encouraged to apply for fellowships, scholarships, and financial aid.
 The Dee Family Global Scholarship awards funds to students doing innovative study or research projects abroad, with preference given to Global Studies majors and those going to developing countries.

 The University of Virginia believes in providing reasonable accommodations for students with documented disabilities on an individual and flexible basis.
 If you believe that you would require adjustments in order to fully participate in this program, please contact the Student Disability Access Center at 434-243-5180 as early as possible in order to begin this dialogue.

 Students will need a valid passport in order to participate in this program.
 Students should ensure that their passport is valid at least six months past the expected return date.
-Additionally, US passport holders will need to obtain a visa for entry to India.
+Additionally, US passport holders and most non-US passport holders will need to obtain a visa for entry to India.
 The International Studies Office will provide guidance on applying for visas and collect applications in a batch.
-International students should meet with an ISSP advisor and their Education Abroad Advisor and verify entry requirements to India depending on their country of citizenship.
+International students should meet with an International Student Advisor at the International Studies Office for information about re-entering the U.S. at the conclusion of the program.